AEO Content Scorecard

 aeo_scorecardcontent_scorescorecard_output

-The AEO Content Scorecard agent runs a multi-step evaluation pipeline:
+AEO Content Scorecard runs a multi-step evaluation pipeline:

 1. Content retrieval

-The agent fetches the webpage content from the provided URL and prepares it for analysis.
+The node fetches the webpage content from the provided URL and prepares it for analysis.

 2. AEO-focused content parsing